How to Calculate Combustion Air

 43.75 x 0.82 = 35.87 free sq. in.

-* Direct communication with exterior of home
+* Direct communication with the exterior of the home

 Here is the same formula above using 100 cu. in. per thousand btu's